 How many trees will be affected by the management plan?

-An independent survey of the forest determined that out of the approximately 14,000 trees in the Reserve, around 3,500 are standing dead and many more are dying.
+Prior to the development of the plan, an independent survey of the forest determined that out of the approximately 14,000 trees in the Reserve, around 3,500 were standing dead and many more were dying.
 The exact number of trees to be removed is unknown because the trees to be removed will be determined by tree health and viability in targeted areas over the course of the 20-year plan.
 The priority will be to remove dead and dying trees near trails, roads, structures and neighboring homes that pose a hazard.
 As part of the replanting effort, dead and dying trees will be removed in targeted areas to make way for young and vigorous trees to begin to regenerate the tree canopy.

 What is the Environmental Impact Review process?